 If you are feeling down, practice positive self-talk.
 It’s amazing how the words that we say aloud can have such a drastic impact on our mood.

 Keep a gratitude journal, and each day, write down several things that you are grateful for.

-Find something to look forward to, whether that’s an upcoming beach vacation with a friend or going home to watch your favorite movie at the end of the day.
+Find something to look forward to, whether that’s an upcoming beach vacation with family or going home to watch your favorite movie at the end of the day.

 Giving back to others is another thing that has been known to increase happiness.
-Practice little acts of kindness on a daily basis.
+Try to practice little acts of kindness on a daily basis.
 Help out a random stranger.
 Hold the door for someone.
 Volunteer once a week.
-Helping others is a surefire way to increase your self-esteem—and happiness.
+Helping others is a surefire way to increase both your self-esteem and happiness.